Thursday, April 24, 2025

 Expert Overview

 Donald J. Savoie holds the Canada Research Chair in Public Administration and Governance at the Université de Moncton.
-His research achievements are prodigious and his influence on Canadian public policy, Canadian public administration and Canadian society has been evident for years.
+His research achievements are immense and his influence on Canadian public policy, Canadian public administration, and Canadian society has been evident for years.

-He has served as an advisor to a number of federal, provincial and territorial government departments and agencies, the private sector, independent associations, OECD, the World Bank and the United Nations.
-At the request of the Canadian prime minister, he undertook in 1986‑87 a review of federal government regional development efforts in Atlantic Canada and prepared a report that led to the establishment of the Atlantic Canada Opportunities Agency.
-He was Simon Reisman Visiting Fellow, Treasury Board, government of Canada (2004), Senior Fulbright Scholar at Harvard and Duke universities (2001-02), elected Visiting Fellow, All Souls College, Oxford (2006) and appointed Visiting Professor of Government and Public Policy at the London School of Economics (LSE) 2007.
+He has served as an advisor to several federal, provincial, and territorial government departments and agencies, the private sector, independent associations, OECD, the World Bank, and the United Nations.
+He was Simon Reisman visiting fellow, Treasury Board, government of Canada (2004), senior Fulbright Scholar at Harvard and Duke universities (2001–02), elected visiting fellow, All Souls College, Oxford (2006), appointed visiting professor of Government and Public Policy at the London School of Economics (LSE) 2007, and Visiting Scholar at the Blavatnik School of Government at Oxford (2024).

 Donald J. Savoie's work for MLI